One quarter of all ocean life depends on the tiny animals that are Coral Reefs. And they are cooking to death.

-The image below are the actual corals in their last ditch efforts to save themselves.
+The image below are the actual corals in the state of fluorescence, as their last ditch efforts to save themselves.

 The coral reefs are dying in mass numbers all across our globe.
 The astounding documentary, "Chasing Coral"is essential viewing for everyone who cares about our oceans.
 You may never be the same after seeing what is happening to our reefs.
 We hope you will watch, learn and be inspired to protect them in every way you can.
 Pass the word!
 See "Chasing Coral" and get everyone you know to see this Netflix film.